LambdaHack/LambdaHack/README.md

 The recommended frontend is based on SDL2, so you need the SDL2 libraries for your OS.
 On Linux, remember to install the -dev versions as well, e.g., libsdl2-dev and libsdl2-ttf-dev on Ubuntu Linux 16.04.
-(Compilation to Javascript for the browser is more complicated and requires the ghcjs[15] compiler and optionally the Google Closure Compiler[16] as well.
+(Compilation to JavaScript for the browser is more complicated and requires the ghcjs[15] compiler and optionally the Google Closure Compiler[16] as well.
 See the [Makefile](https://github.com/LambdaHack/LambdaHack/blob/master/Makefile)